AaltoSciComp/python-for-scicomp/content/pandas.rst

 numbers and text, but the data in each column is of the same type.
 So we say a column is of type ``int64`` or of type ``object``.

-Let's inspect one column of the Titanic passanger list data (first downloading and reading the titanic.csv datafile into a dataframe if needed, see above)::
+Let's inspect one column of the Titanic passenger list data (first downloading and reading the titanic.csv datafile into a dataframe if needed, see above)::

     titanic["Age"]